SEN (Special Educational Needs)

 How will both you and I know how my child is doing and how will you help me support my child's learning ?

-We will know if a pupil will need help if concerns are raised by parents/carers, teachers, professionals or the child; limited progress is being made; or if there is a change in the pupil's behaviour or progress.
+We will know if a pupil will need help if concerns are raised by parents/carers, teachers, professionals or the child; limited progress is being made; or if there is a change in the pupil's social, emotional, mental health needs or progress.

 If you are concerned about your child please contact your child's teach as soon as possible (or the Inclusion Manager) - you do not have to wait until a parent's evening to talk to a member of staff about your child.
 The class teacher will inform the Inclusion Manager.

-At Bedford we understand that you have a valuable understanding of your child's needs and wishes and we aim to involve you in every decision making progress.
+At Bedford Hall we understand that you have a valuable understanding of your child's needs and wishes and we aim to involve you in every aspect of the decision making progress.
 Home School Communications Books are used for some children if staff and parents feel that this is appropriate.

 What support will there be for my child's/young person's overall well being